Another look at Google Chrome

 Programming ideas

 I’m not a very good programmer.
 I think the biggest reason for that is that I’ve not had enough practice at it.
 I’ve written plenty of apps and web sites but most were very simple.
 My latest app, whats-hot-weekly.com is actually a simplified version of another app I wrote that is located at givemeaniche.com.
 There are many differences between the two apps even though they basically do the same thing.
 The exception to this being that givemeaniche actually shows the most searched for terms as well as the most watched items.
+If you’re like me, just hire a professional web developer.

 The hardest part of it all is coming up with new ideas for serious work projects.
 I have a few but being a solo developer, designer, etc means that I’ll have to put some time into them.
 Any ideas for apps and websites would be much appreciated.